NuclearGandhi/technion_second_brain/Technion/LSY1/LSY1_002 Signals and Convolutions.md

 ![](https://youtu.be/KuXjwB4LzSA?si=cmk717AthemfPfWl)

-Loosley speaking a **convolution** is a linear combination of shifted copies  of signal.
-For intance:
+Loosely speaking a **convolution** is a linear combination of shifted copies  of signal.
+For instance:
 $$3g(t)-41g(t-1)+501g(t+100)$$
-Is an example of covolution of signal $g(t)$.
+Is an example of convolution of signal $g(t)$.
 Note that the convolution is itself a signal.
 More generally expression like:
 $$\sum _{\tau}f_{\tau}g(t-\tau),\qquad f_{\tau}\in \mathbb{R}$$
-are known as convolutions, and so is its integral version which we take to be its defintion.
+are known as convolutions, and so is its integral version which we take to be its definition.

->[!def] Defintion:
+>[!def] Definition:
  >The **convolution** or **convolution product** of two signals $f(t)$ and $g(t)$ is denoted as $(f*g)(t)$ and is defined as:
  >$$(f*g)(t)=\int_{-\infty }^{\infty} f(\tau)g(t-\tau) \, \mathrm{d}\tau $$

 It is an interesting fact that convolution products commute:
 $$(f*g)(t)=\int_{-\infty }^{\infty } f(\tau)g(t-\tau) \, \mathrm{d}\tau \underset{ v=t-\tau }{ = }\int_{-\infty }^{\infty}g(v)f(t-v)  \, \mathrm{d}v=(g*f)(t) $$

-Convolutions are very common in applications, and are, for instane, useful if we want to remove noise from signals, detect edges in pictures, soften pictures, etc.
+Convolutions are very common in applications, and are, for instance, useful if we want to remove noise from signals, detect edges in pictures, soften pictures, etc.

 >[!example] Example: Sliding window averaging and noise reduction
 >For a given signal $f(t)$ we construct the signal $f_{\text{swa}}$ by averaging $f(t)$ around $t$ over an interval of a fixed length $P$, i.e., we consider